132 N. Channing

-For years 132 N. Channing was a two unit that was not nice enough to attract decent people.
+For years 132 N. Channing was a nasty two unit.
 The Gifford Park Association uses the proceeds from its annual Historic Elgin House Tour to purchase and rehab problem properties.
 In 30 years, this was the fourth one they did.

 The home had asphalt siding on it and the Gifford Park Association used volunteers to take it off in their annual Great Unveiling.
 The cement stoop was taken off with a traditional wood one replacing it.

 On the back of the house we found a shadow showing a Mansard type roof on the porch.
 We put that back in copper.

 As a volunteer, I made the newels, treads, posts, balusters and brackets.
 All the wood was recycled from an old redwood water tower taken down in Chicago.
 As always I made a full scale mockup to check on the scale and to show to the Design Review Committee for approval.

 To make more room in the kitchen for cabinets, the door with windows was blocked on the other side with windows painted black so the wall is not shown.
 We did not want to change the original outside of the house but needed the room in the kitchen.
 There is another door to the kitchen on the back of the house so it was not needed.
 The other door shown goes into the dining room.